motoyak/purescript-book/text/chapter12.md

 };
 ```

 This type signature indicates that `readFileImpl` takes three arguments: a file path, a success callback and an error callback, and returns an effectful computation which returns an empty (`Unit`) result.
-Notice that the callbacks themselves are given types which use the `Eff` monad to track their effects.
+Notice that the callbacks themselves are given types which use the `Effect monad to track their effects.

 You should try to understand why this implementation has the correct runtime representation for its type.